Introducing Instrumentl’s Fall 2021 Release

 To the right of the organization name, toggle down to "View Recipient Profile" and scroll down to Past Awards Received.

 This represents a list of funders that funded the nonprofit - including the funder's location, how much was awarded, and the purpose of that grant.
 From this list of new prospects, you can click on any funder name to further research its giving history and potential active opportunities in Instrumentl.

-The Plus Plan will be constantly improving over time - this is just the beginning!
+The Standard Plan will be constantly improving over time - this is just the beginning!

-To upgrade to the Plus Plan, log in to Instrumentl and navigate to www.instrumentl.com/pricing.
+To upgrade to the Standard Plan, log in to Instrumentl and navigate to www.instrumentl.com/pricing.

-Questions or feedback on the Plus Plan?
+Questions or feedback on the Standard Plan?
 Send us a chat when you're logged in, or email us [email protected].